When it comes to planning a flight with high blood pressure, those stats above might put you into a tale spin…

 Just follow our step-by-step guide below, to ensure that your holiday is comfortable, safe, and enjoyable!

-Before you fly
+Before You fly

 Talk to your doctor before you go

-If your doctor deems it unsafe for you to fly, they may be able to recommend a better time for you to travel or for you to change your travel plans slightly.
+If your doctor deems it unsafe for you to fly, they still may be able to recommend a better time for you to travel or for you to change your travel plans slightly.

 If you are taking blood pressure medication and your journey will involve you being away from home for more than a couple of weeks, make sure you have enough medication to last the duration of your trip, including extras in case of emergency.